Study Abroad entry requirements

 *Note: achieving an average mark of 60 means you are eligible to apply to study abroad, but it doesn't guarantee you will be selected to study abroad at one of your preferred destinations.

 Can you study abroad on your degree programme?

 Most undergraduate degrees offered at Leeds support study abroad opportunities organised by the Study Abroad office.
 However, its not possible for some courses, eg in the Schools of Medicine or Healthcare.
 If you are unsure, check with your School Study Abroad Coordinator or the Study Abroad office.

 If study abroad is already a compulsory part of your degree course, different eligibility criteria may apply.
 Speak to your School Study Abroad Coordinator to find out more.

 Do you have the necessary language skills?

-A growing number of Leeds partner institutions teach in English, however, even where it is not the main spoken language in the country, so you dont necessarily need to speak another language to study abroad in Europe or Asia.
-Check the Where can I go? page or the printed destination lists available in the Study Abroad office for more details.
-Some of these institutions offer great optional language learning opportunities - read Languages.
+A growing number of Leeds partner institutions teach in English even where it is not the main spoken language in the country, so you may not necessarily need to speak another language to study abroad in Europe or Asia.

 If you do not meet the eligibility criteria